 Once the all of the lessons have been completed, the option is available to join the club as a full-time member.
 This is very popular and provides a launching point to continue their rowing activities.

 In some cases where people are transferring from another club, the management likes to see the new member at a Saturday morning session just to make sure we all have the same understanding of the skill attained by the new member.
 This helps to make sure that the new member is able to be connected with current club members of similar skill levels.

-Do I have to be in a team, or can I be placed in one team by your club?
+Do I have to be in a team, or can I be placed in a team by your club?

 Most teams are created as people of equivalent skill meet and train together.
 When nominations are called for regattas, the usual procedure is to have people who have been training as a team to nominate their team as a group.
 If you prefer, the club can provide a team of generally equivalent rowers, if you are not familiar with the names and skills of other club members.

 What about prices for classes, membership, and teams?

 The following is an extract from the LTR Application Form.

 This fee includes:

 1. Four Learn to Row sessions which need to be completed within three months from the date of this application.

 2. Registration with Rowing Queensland which includes Insurance through Rowing Queensland.